Book – Above Life’s Turmoil (Summary)

 He conveys that one is either serving self or living truth.
-One is either obsessed with self, indulging in self-serving activities and his world revolves around himself, or one is living truth by selfless service, thinking good of all and all his action is for the larger good.
+One is either obsessed with self, indulging in self-serving activities, and his world revolves around himself, or living truth by selfless service, thinking Good of all and all his action is for the immense Good.

 1 The Overcoming of Self –

-Many have different ideas about overcoming self, like leaving worldly aspiration and living frugally.
-On the contrary James Allen consider overcoming self, as someone who has mastered ten worthless and sorrow-producing elements in life irrespective of any religion one follows or none at all.
+Many have different ideas about overcoming self, like leaving worldly aspirations and living frugally.
+On the contrary, James Allen considers overcoming self as someone who has mastered ten worthless and sorrow-producing elements in life irrespective of any religion one follows or none.

 - Dark belief,

-And inculcate the following ten divine qualities, which comprise the Body of Truth.
+And teach the following ten divine qualities, which comprise the Body of Truth.

 2) The uses of temptation –